Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 - Okra - That love it or hate it vegetable that is responsible for the distinctive flavor of Minestrone, and Gumbo.
 We ALWAYS want it in certain soups, and NEVER want it in anything else.

 - Tomatoes - Adds a depth and tang to soups with deeper flavors.
-Sometimes other fruits are added in the place of tomatoes, such as pineapple, apple, orange, or lime.
+Sometimes other fruits are added in the place of tomatoes, such as pineapple, apple, orange, or lime (a squirt of lime in anything Mexican really kicks the flavor).

 - Beans - A wide variety of beans can be added to soups, to broaden the flavors and round out the nutritional density.
 Beans are easiest to digest when cooked until very tender, and when stewed with tomato or other acidic foods, and meat also helps us digest and metabolize bean aminos.